Best drive Defensive & Advance Driving School

 Parents should:

-• Choose quiet and safe driving areas
+• Drive at quiet and safe times and locations

 7. Teach Responsibility and Discipline